 Bupropion is a medication that functions as an antidepressant to combat the stimulant effects of nicotine while also working on dopamine receptors in the brain.

-Cytisine is another common nicotine addiction treatment as a medication, and is popular as it is usually less expensive than CMHA.
+Cytisine is another common addiction in nicotine treatment as a medication, and is popular as it is usually less expensive than CMHA.

 There is the old adage, “How many psychologists does it take to change a light bulb?
 One.
 But they really have to want to change it.”
-The same concept applies to nicotine addiction.
-Wanting to change that habit and prevent premature death, and really being committed to that, is the first step in treating the addiction.
+The same concept applies to addiction in nicotine.
+Wanting to change that habit and prevent premature death, and really being committed to that, is the first step in treating the addiction

 But the outlook for smokers that quit the nicotine is promising enough to inspire them to want to “change that lightbulb.”
 WebMd reports that the body begins returning to a healthier state within twenty minutes of quitting!
 Within 20 minutes heart rate and blood pressure begin to return to normal, by the eight hour mark nicotine and carbon monoxide levels in the body have been reduced by half, by the 12 hour mark carbon monoxide levels in the body are normal, and by the 24 hour mark an individual has reduced their risk of heart attack by 50 percent.